dagger/dagger/docs/current/guides/324301-argo-workflows.md

 `argo submit -n argo --watch ./workflow.yaml`

-With `--watch` you'll see the status of the workflow request in Argo.
-If you want to see the logs from your workflow, note the pod name and in another terminal run `kubectl logs -f {POD_NAME}`
+The `--watch` argument provides an ongoing status feed of the workflow request in Argo.
+To see the logs from your workflow, note the pod name and in another terminal run `kubectl logs -f POD_NAME`

 Once the workflow has successfully completed, run it again with `argo submit -n argo --watch ./workflow.yaml` and notice the caching this time!